 Current Studies

 Pilot Pups are stray dogs who we have rescued from the streets.
-We've nicknamed them Pilot Pups because we include them in our pilot studies to develop the One-Dose Spay and Neuter Cookie.
+We've nicknamed them Pilot Pups because we include them in our pilot studies to develop the One-Dose Spay and Neuter Cookie for dogs and cats.

 Each Pilot Pup eats a single trial Cookie.
 The trial Cookie is formulated to have a safe, low dose of the birth control ingredients we’re studying.